DirtDiglett/Pressure-for-Steam/README.md

 	* Windows: the `Program Files (x86)/Steam/skins` folder
 	* Mac: right-click `Steam.app` and choose `show package contents` then go to - `/Contents/MacOS/skins`
 	* Linux: the `~/.local/share/Steam/skins/` folder
-3. You should also go ahead and install the Bebas Neue Bold font download it directly from [**FontFabric.com**](http://fontfabric.com/downfont/bebas.zip).
+3. You should also go ahead and install the Bebas Neue Bold font that is in the ZIP folder.
+It will be the file `BebasNeue Bold.otf`
 	* Windows: Right-Click the font file and choose "Install".
 	* Mac: Double-Click the font file.
 Click "Install".
 	* Linux: you may need to "install" the font manually instead by copying it to `/usr/share/fonts` (to install it system-wide) or `~/.fonts` (to install it only for the current user) and executing `fc-cache -fv` in a terminal.